flatpak/flatpak-docs/docs/first-build.rst

 This tutorial provides a quick introduction to building Flatpaks.
 In it, you will learn how to create a basic Flatpak application, which can be installed and run.

-The :doc:`setup` page should be followed before doing this tutorial.
+Please follow the :doc:`setup` page before doing this tutorial.

 1. Install a runtime and the matching SDK
 -----------------------------------------